 In addition to the online clean air route finder, CRP and partners identified and developed London’s first on-street clean air walking route between Euston and Kings Cross – as well as 13 additional on-street routes.
 Monitoring by Kings College London has shown that routes identified by CRP and partners have between air pollutant concentrations between 30% and 60% lower than more heavily-used alternatives between transport hubs and key pedestrian destinations.

-With Mayor of London Air Quality Funding, CRP and partners are encouraging pedestrians to use these routes by planning and delivering on-street signalling, including signposting, greening, lighting and urban realm improvements.
-These interventions will deliver on the Mayor’s new healthy streets approach to London’s public realm.
+With support from the Mayor of London, CRP and partners are encouraging pedestrians to use these routes by planning and delivering on-street signalling, including signposting, greening, lighting and urban realm improvements.
+These interventions will deliver on the Mayor’s healthy streets approach to London’s public realm.

 “We all have deeply ingrained habits when it comes to our daily commute and we rarely stop to consider the alternatives.
 The Wellbeing Walk offers a healthier, less stressful route for the tens of thousands of people that travel between Euston, St Pancras International and Kingʼs Cross each day.
 This important initiative has been made possible thanks to an effective collaboration between businesses that make up the Urban Partners and the local community, which we hope will provide a model that can be replicated in other areas of London.”

 Joyce Lorrigan, Chair of Urban Partners